pod909/rics-app-builder-challenge/Readme.md

   - Messaging plan listing key messages with intendend audience
   - Short (in 16:9 portrait and 4:3 landscape) video for each feature

+Note: the acceptance criteria include spelling mistakes and ambiguity by intention!